tasmaniski/laminas-current-route/README.md

 # Zend Framework Current Route Helper
 View Helper for reading **Controller, Module, Action and Route name** in any view(.phtml) file including layout.phtml

+New version is here!
+CUrrent version support Zend Framework 3

 # Install

 Add in you **composer.json** file: